 Act out “The Mitten” story

 - Pretend a table is the big white mitten and the children take turns being the various characters and crawling inside the mitten (under the table!).

 - After sequencing the story as a group, the children can make their own mitten.
 A parent is often needed to help cut the mittens out, punch the holes, and help the kids sew them together with yarn.
-Use white card so they don’t tear easily.
+Use firm white card so they don’t tear easily.
 Warning!!
 Preparing this activity is a big job!
 An alternative is to staple the mittens and then put tape over the openings so the card does not rip easily.

-Some children spend way too long trying to cut out around each leg of the animals with the above and similar activities.
-The jagged cuts get caught on the sides of whatever they are trying to insert them in such as the mitten above or an envelope.
-Teach them to draw a circle around each one of their animals and then cut out around the circle.
+Some children spend way too long trying to cut out around each leg of an animal or other object.
+The jagged cuts get caught and tear on the sides of whatever they are trying to insert them in such as the mitten above or an envelope.
+Teach them to draw a circle around each item and then cut out around the circle.
+So much faster!!!!